Cajtarth/Ashes-Cinders-DS3-Mod-Switch/README.md

 3. Delete the 'C:\Users\[your name]\AppData\Local\DkS3ModSwitcher' folder.

 # Troubleshooting
-1. Make sure that another window hasn't opened.
+1. Make sure that another window hasn't opened; sometimes they open up under other windows.
 2. Follow steps above to completely uninstall and relaunch.

 # Known Issues
 -Windows pop under other windows making it look like nothing is happening.

 -The program open in a small box in the corner of the screen and can be hard to see.